CESNET/UltraGrid/README.md

        README.md             This file

-   There are also subdirectories `cuda_dxt`, `dxt_compress` and `ldgm` which contain libraries that are integral part of UltraGrid but are relatively standalone and self-contained.
+   There are also subdirectories `cuda_dxt`, `dxt_compress` and `ldgm` which contain libraries that are parts of UltraGrid but are relatively standalone and self-contained.

 Hardware and Software Requirements